Excited Q-Balls: Introduction

-Building on the work of Ref.~\cite{Heeck:2020bau}, we study excited Q-ball states, providing useful analytical approximations to the exact solutions, as shown by our comparison to the numerical data.
-We do not consider vibrational excitations or rotating Q-balls~\cite{Volkov:2002aj}, but focus on radial excitations.
-We build upon and generalize some aspects of previous work~\cite{Friedberg:1976me}, most notably Ref.~\cite{Volkov:2002aj}, which considered only the first two radial excitations for a fixed charge $Q$ and~\cite{Mai:2012cx} which considered many higher excited states for a fixed frequency $\omega$ of the scalar field phase.\footnote{The excited states of \emph{gauged} Q-balls for the sextic potential are explored in Ref.~\cite{Loginov:2020xoj}.} Our efforts are able to characterize all excited states for the complete family of sextic potentials and all phases.
-Despite our analysis being performed for one particular scalar potential, we expect our results to be valuable more generally and easily adaptable to other potentials of interest.
+Building on the ground-state work of Ref.~\cite{Heeck:2020bau}, we therefore study excited Q-ball states, providing useful analytical approximations to the exact solutions, as shown by our comparison to the numerical data.
+Excited Q-balls with angular momentum $J\neq 0$, have been discussed in Refs.~\cite{Volkov:2002aj,Kleihaus:2005me} and shown to have energies that exceed the non-rotating ground-state energy by at least $\sim 20\%$ for the same charge $Q$.
+These initial studies give a reasonable idea of the Q-ball spectrum in terms of angular momentum, albeit only for a small region in parameter space.
+In addition to these rotational excitations, Q-balls exhibit spherically symmetric \emph{radial} excitations with vanishing angular momentum, discovered in Refs.~\cite{Friedberg:1976me,Volkov:2002aj}.
+Numerical solutions for the first 23 radial excitations for a fixed frequency $\omega$ have been computed and discussed in Ref.~\cite{Mai:2012cx}.\footnote{The excited states of \emph{gauged} Q-balls for the sextic potential are explored in Ref.~\cite{Loginov:2020xoj}.} Because $\omega$ was fixed, all these excitations have different charges $Q$, so they cannot be interpreted as physical excitations of each other or a specific ground state soliton.
+In fact, to the best of our knowledge, no study of the radial excitation spectrum for a fixed $Q$ exists in the literature.
+It has, therefore, not yet been established whether the lowest-lying Q-ball excitation is radial or rotational.
+Building upon and generalizing aspects of previous work, our efforts below are able to characterize all radial excited states for the complete family of sextic potentials and all phases, providing the full radial spectrum.
+Despite our analysis being performed for one particular scalar potential, we expect our results to be valuable more generally and adaptable to other potentials.

 In the following section we review the theory of ground state Q-balls to establish notation, conventions, and the definitions of physical characteristics like charge and energy.
+We also review the different types of stability these solitons may exhibit.
 Section~\ref{sec:excited} motivates an analytic form for excited state Q-balls and methods to fully characterize them in terms of the potential parameters.
-Approximations to the physical characteristics of the excited states are obtained in Sec.~\ref{sec:discussion}.
+Approximations to the physical characteristics of the excited states are obtained in Sec.~\ref{sec:discussion} as well as a discussion of their stability and possible decay channels.
+In Sec.~\ref{sec:GenPotential} we outline how our results are expected to generalize to other potentials.
 We conclude in Sec.~\ref{s.con}.